 Jeff volunteers his time as Assistant Ward Clerk at his local Jesus Christ of Latter Day Saints congregation.

 His duties include managing congregational finances, counting and recording donations, and making sure those donations get deposited safely in the bank.
-He also manages membership records and teaches a class to his fellow parishioners once a month.
+He also manages membership records and teaches a class to parishioners once a month.

 Patrick mentors people who are fighting addiction to drugs and/or alcohol.
 Helping people through the 12 Steps, he lends his support by meeting with mentees, offering advice, and helping them take responsibility and find the help they need to become and remain sober.